-As a charter school, we offer a range of educational programming.
-Approximately half of the students are typically developing while the other half have been diagnosed as having autism spectrum disorder.
+As a charter school, we offer a Approximately half of the students other half have been diagnosed as having autism spectrum disorder.
 In Reading Mastery[®] Classic II and III.
 I group my students by instructional performance level, not their label.
-Having (typically developing) peer advantageous.
-The students with language, good examples of reading classroom/learning behaviors of their peers.
+Having (typically developing) peer models has turned out to be very advantageous.
+The students with autism have access to high levels of behavior, and can imitate the positive classroom/learning behaviors of their peers.
 Our students with autism really need constant repetition to retain the skills.
-Teacher,

-Columbus, Ohio
+Teacher, Columbus, Ohio